livebud/bud/contributing/Readme.md

 budclient: discard client does not support render
 ```

-This occurs because apps built with `bud run` depend on a bud server to provide hot reloads and client-side file bundling.
+This occurs because apps built with `bud run` depends on a bud server to provide hot reloads and client-side file bundling.
 To start a bud server, run the following:

 ```sh
 bud tool bs